MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-disable-key-based-auth.md

 1. Create a new Bicep file to deploy your new account with key-based authentication disabled.
 Name the file *deploy-new-account.bicep*.

     ```bicep
-    metadata description = 'Deploys a new Azure Cosmos DB for Table account with local auth disabled.'
+    metadata description = 'Deploys a new Azure Cosmos DB for Table account with key-based auth disabled.'

     @description('Name of the API for Table account.')
     param name string = 'table-${uniqueString(resourceGroup().id)}'